Porokhnya/GreenhouseProject/README_EN.md

 <h1>Default firmware settings</h1>

 Please be attentive - the default firmware settings most likely will not conform your needs!
-All settings can be (and SHOULD be) changed through the <b>Globals.h</b> and <b>Configuration_*.h</b> files in the firmware source code.
+All settings can be (and SHOULD be) changed through the <b>Configuration_*.h</b> files in the firmware source code.

 <br/>
 <h1>Configuration software screenshots</h1>